Connecticut Is Officially Making Natural Hair Discrimination Illegal

 Connecticut will join Virginia, California, New York, New Jersey, Maryland, Colorado, and Washington as states officially prohibiting natural hair discrimination in schools and workplaces.
 The CROWN Act, which stands for Create a Respectful and Open World for Natural Hair, seeks to foster safe environments for Black people who wear their hair naturally and in other protective styles like braids, Bantu knots, and locs.
 The bill is currently pending approval by the United States Senate after being passed by the House Of Representatives in September.

 Connecticut implementing the bill marks another pivotal stop on the road to ending natural hair discrimination and dismantling racial inequity in the United States — but it doesn't end there.
-The CROWN Act still hasn't been filed for consideration in a number of states, including Nevada, Nebraska, Idaho, and more.
-To help pass The CROWN Act in your state, you can sign the online petition or get in touch with your local representative to demand change.
+The CROWN Act still hasn't been filed for consideration in a number of US states, including Nevada, Nebraska, Idaho, and more.